SovnSkyrim/Aldrnari/README.md

 This list is made to be challenging, rewarding, and, eventually, you will become an overpowered Dragonborn who goes against terrible and fierce enemies.
 It is deeply inspired by games like Dark Souls and Hellblade: Senua's Sacrifice, while having an artistic direction that comes close to screen-archery.

-If you have any questions regarding the list, you're free to ask in the [Wabbajack Discord](https://discord.gg/wabbajack) or [my own personal server](https://discord.gg/ZgjVrXp).
+If you have any questions regarding the list, you're free to ask in the [Official Wabbajack Discord](https://discord.gg/wabbajack).

 This project started as a collaboration between Althro and I on Tinvaak 2.
 Over time, however, we realised our end goals were different, and he gave permission for me to use the base that had been created.
 Aldrnari would not exist without Althro and the work he put into creating and patching Tinvaak 2.
 Go show him some love and play Tinvaak 2 when he releases it.
 [Permission proof](http://i.prntscr.com/NwKOu-apRU6DrMDb9R5eOw.png)